2016 Oakland Raiders season: Week 9: vs. Denver Broncos

-The Raiders looked to take full possession of first place in the AFC West as they took on the Denver Broncos in Oakland on a Sunday night game for the first time in more than a decade.
+The Raiders looked to take full possession of first place in the AFC West as they took on the defending champion Denver Broncos in Oakland on a Sunday night game for the first time in more than a decade.
 Things started well for the Raiders as they held Denver to three-and-outs on their first four possessions.
 Sebastian Janikowski hit two early field goals to give the Raiders a 6–0 lead.
 On the Raiders third possession, Latavius Murray capped off a 57-yard drive with a one-yard touchdown run to increase the lead to 13–0.
 Following the Raiders first punt of the game, the Broncos marched 84 yards for a touchdown on a pass from Trevor Siemian to Jordan Norwood to reduce the Raiders lead to 13–7.
 After Janikowski missed a 48-yard field goal and following another three-and-out for the Broncos, Murray scored his second touchdown of the game and increase the lead to 20–7.
 The Broncos added a field goal as the first half ended, putting them within 10 at 20–10.
 No team could muster any points in the third quarter, but a second field goal by Brandon McManus cut the lead to seven with 14:56 left in the game.
 The Raiders answered with a field goal and Khalil Mack sacked and stripped Siemian to give the Raiders the ball on the Denver 39-yard line.
 Murray's third one-yard touchdown of the game put the Raiders up comfortably at 30–13.
 Denver answered immediately on the second play of the ensuing drive when Kapri Bibbs took a screen pass 75 yards to cut the lead to ten.
 However, the Raider defense stepped up again and forced Siemian to throw an interception to Reggie Nelson with 23 seconds remaining to end the threat.
 The Raiders ran for 218 yards and held Denver to just 33 yards rushing.
 Carr threw for 184 yards and Murray rushed for 114 in addition to his three touchdown runs.
 The win put the Raiders at 7–2 on the season and in sole possession of first place in the AFC West as they headed to their bye week.